onecommons/rhizome/rx4rdf/README.txt

   What's new in this release?
   ---------------------------
-  Major changes since last announced release (0.4.3):
+  Major changes since last announced release (0.5.1):

-  Major changes to the Raccoon application server:
-  * enable URL namespace to be mapped to multiple applications
-  * allow applications to use XML (instead of RDF) data stores
-  * added SQL-like triggers
-  * added two-phase commit transaction coordinator Major changes to Rhizome:
-  * Added a new, more polished and usable default theme.
-  * Made fine-grained authentication of changes to the model ubiquitous, made authorization schema much more flexible and expressive.
-  * Now uses Schematron (via RxPath) to validate the RDF model.
-  Refactored and cleaned-up code base.
+  Rhizome:
+  * major performance enhancements: several times faster
+  * supports GRDDL and "shredding", a framework for extracting RDF from content and maintaining the relationship over time.
+  * better support for viewing and editing RDF directly with most RDF formats (RDF/XML, NTriples, Turtle).
+  * new UI for editing users and roles
+  * more Wiki features (including tracking missing pages)
+  * page and comment spam detection via Akismet service

+  Rx4RDF:
+  * much faster: now uses a simple but optimizing query engine
+  * support for RDF named graphs (RDF contexts)
+  * better support for using RxPath in XML contexts (e.g. an XSLT page)
+  * better support 3rd party RDF libraries and RDF stores

-  Plus many other enhancements.
+  Plus many other enhancements and bug fixes.

   For a detailed list of all major changes see docs/changelog.txt.

   Requirements
   ------------

-  Rx4RDF requires Python 2.2 or later (2.3 recommended) and the 4Suite
+  Rx4RDF requires Python 2.2 or later (2.4 recommended) and the 4Suite
   XML and RDF libraries (at [http://4Suite.org], version 1.0a1 or later).

   Rx4RDF and Rhizome are known to run on Linux and Windows 2000/XP